-Setting Description DC output after remote Determines the condition of the DC output after leaving remote control either man- ually or by command. • OFF = DC output will be always off when switching from remote to manual AUTO = DC output will keep the last condition Enable R mode Activates the internal resistance control with Yes or deactivates it with No .
-If activated, the resistance set value of the simulated internal resistor can be adjusted additionally to the other set values.
+Setting Description DC output after remote Determines the condition of the DC output after leaving remote control either manually or by command.
+OFF = DC output will be always off when switching from remote to manual AUTO = DC output will keep the last condition Enable R mode Activates (Yes) or deactivates (No) the internal resistance control.
+If activated, the resistance set value can be adjusted on the main screen as additional value.
 For details refer to "3.2.4.
-Internal resistance regulation" USB decimal point format Switches the decimal point format of values and also the CSV decimal point and column separator for USB logging (also see 1.9.6.5 and 3.4.10), as well as for other features where a CSV file can be loaded US = Comma separator (US standard for CSV files) Default = Semicolon separator (german/european standard for CSV files) USB logging with units (V,A,W) CSV files generated from USB logging by default add physical units to values.
-This can be deactivated by setting this option to No Calibrate device Touch area Start starts a calibration routine (see "5.3.
-Calibration"), but only if the device is in U/I or U/P mode.
-Reset device to defaults Touch area Start will initiate a reset of all settings (HMI, profile etc.) to factory de- fault, as shown in the menu structure diagrams on the previous pages Restart device Will initiate a warm start of the device Master-slave mode Selecting OFF disables the master-slave mode (MS) in which the cabinet is running by default.
-Since the MS mode is essential for this type of power supply device, this setting should never be altered.
+Internal resistance regulation".
+USB file separator format Switches the decimal point format of values and also the CSV file separator for USB logging and for other features where CSV files care used.
+US = Comma separator (US standard for CSV files) Default = Semicolon separator (german/european standard for CSV files) USB logging with units (V,A,W) CSV files generated from USB logging by default add physical units to values.
+This can be deactivated by setting this option to No Calibrate device Touch area Start starts a calibration routine (see "4.3.
+Calibration"), but only the device is in U/I or U/P mode.
+Reset device to defaults Touch area Start will initiate a reset of all settings (HMI, profile etc.) to factory default.
+Restart device Will initiate a warm start of the device.
+Master-slave mode Selecting MASTER or SLAVE enables the master-slave mode (MS) and sets the selected position for the unit in the MS system.
+Default setting: OFF .
+This applies to the digital MS bus, the analog Share bus and two-quadrants operation.
+For details see sections "3.11.1.
+Parallel operation in master-slave (MS)" and "3.11.4.
+Two quadrants operation (2QO)".
 Repeat master init.
 Touch area Initialize will repeat the initialization of the master-slave system in case the automatic enumeration of the slave units by the master is once unsuccessful so the system would have less total power than expected or has to be repeated manually in case the master unit couldn't detect a missing slave